kcl-ddh/digipal/digipal/doc/guide/developers/api/api-http.md

 Expose the DigiPal Django Models as a Restful web API.

-It handles CRUD requests from HTTP and returns JSON `#responses`.
+It handles CRUD requests from HTTP and returns JSON responses.

 ## Request